 A desire to learn the subspecialty of consultation-liaison psychiatry and a mature willingness to work both independently and as part of a multidisciplinary team are predictors of success in the fellowship.
 We have more than 20 inpatient and 12 outpatient faculty members who each have strong backgrounds in general consultation-liaison psychiatry as well as niche areas of interest and expertise.

-Brigham and Women's Hospital is one of the leading academic tertiary care medical centers in the United States, a top hospital as noted in U.S. News & World Report.
+Brigham and Women's Hospital is one of the leading academic tertiary care medical centers in the United States, consistently recognized as a top hospital by U.S. News & World Report.
 The Brigham's medical psychiatry service sees approximately 3,500 new consults per year on the medical/surgical floors and in the Emergency Department.

 In 1998, Brigham and Women's Hospital merged with Faulkner Hospital, a community teaching hospital three miles from the Brigham in the Jamaica Plain neighborhood of Boston.
 Since then, psychiatry at the hospitals has become clinically and academically integrated into a single department.
 In 2012, Faulkner Hospital was renamed Brigham and Women's Faulkner Hospital to highlight its close relationship, both clinically and academically, to Brigham and Women's Hospital.
 The medical psychiatry service at Brigham and Women's Faulkner Hospital sees approximately 2,000 new consults per year on the medical/surgical floors and emergency department.
 At the Faulkner, fellows have the opportunity to practice medical psychiatry in a high-quality primary/secondary care hospital under the supervision of experienced consultation-liaison faculty.